ilham999-byte/PFM-EduQuiz/README.md

 Run Frontend:

-After installing dependencies, start the Angular development server: bash ng serve
+After installing dependencies, start the React development server: npm start

 Access the frontend at http://localhost:3000 in your browser.